Pseudo-runes: Armanen runes

+SS runes

+SS runes (SS-runen) are rune-like symbols originally used by the German Nazi paramilitary organisation SS (Schutzstaffel) as esoteric insignia during World War II.
+They were inspired by Guido von List's Armanen runes (see above), which had been used by Nazis prior.

+SS runes were mainly used decoratively as symbols and were not viable for writing, even if they sometimes were used in writing as ideograms.

+Pseudo-bindrunes

+In modern paganism, new age mysticism and neopagan witchcraft there is the practice of combining various historical runes (mainly Elder runes), with new meanings, and other rune-like symbols, into larger symbols of esoteric value, erroneously called "bindrunes".
+They often follow the principle of samstavsrunor ("same-stave-runes"), being stacked on top of each other so that a main vertical stave can connect them all, which is mainly done for aesthetic reasons.
+Other examples connect the runic staves in various unconventional ways, sometimes even with added aesthetic staves with no rhyme or reason.

+Icelandic magical staves (galdrastafir)

+Icelandic magical staves (galdrastafir, lit. 'galdr staves') can be called a form of pseudo-rune due to them erroneously being called runes or bind-runes by some people due to their appearance and connection to Iceland.

 Imitation runes

+Non-lexical inscriptions

 The main use of the term pseudo-rune is in reference to epigraphic inscriptions using letters that imitate the appearance of runes, but which cannot be read as runes.
 These are different from cryptic or magical runic inscriptions comprising a seemingly random jumble of runic letters, which cannot be interpreted by modern scholars, but can at least be read.
 In contrast, pseudo-runic inscriptions consist mostly of false letters (some pseudo-runes within a pseudo-runic inscription may coincidentally appear similar or identical to true runes), and so cannot be read at all, even nonsensically.

 It has been suggested that pseudo-runic inscriptions were not made by specialist 'rune masters' as is thought to have been the case when carving traditional runic inscriptions, but were made by artisans who were largely ignorant of runes.
 According to Nowell Myres, pseudo-runes may have been "intended to impress the illiterate as having some arcane significance".